-Race officers and support staff can use the support and safety vessels of the camp to deliver an injured competitor to the closest point on shore.
-At that point, Emergency Personnel should meet the race officers and they will transport the competitor further.
+Race officers and support staff can use the support and safety vessels of the camp to deliver an injured competitor to the Club.
+At that point, Emergency Personnel should meet the race officers and the Emergency Personnel will transport the competitor from there.
 The competitor registration has Emergency Contact information.
 Hand this competitor's information to the Emergency Personnel who will transport the competitor.

-Race Officers, support staff, and coaches are not to transport injured competitors to a hospital or other medical facility using their personal vehicles.
+Race Officers, support staff, and coaches are not authorized to transport injured competitors to a hospital or other medical facility using their personal vehicles.
 Call 911 for assistance.